What are the benefits of roller shutters?

 Can I install a garage door to my carport?

-Yes – We would need to see the carport to advise you of exactly how it would work but most carports can have a garage door fitted to them along with a low headroom kit from the garage door manufacturer.
+Yes absolutely – We would need to see the carport to advise you of exactly how it would work but for most carports you can have a garage door fitted to them along with a low headroom kit from the garage door manufacturer.
+This means you get maximum height and opening width

 What is the minimum height for a garage door?